-This plant is an attractive target for hummingbirds, bees, and butterflies.
-Beneficial insects and other pollinators are frequent visitors of this flower as well.
+These tall perennial flowers are an attractive target for hummingbirds, bees, and butterflies.
+Beneficial insects and other pollinators are frequent visitors of this perennial flower as well.
 Just be careful with the weather: shelter the tithonia from strong winds and water well during dry periods.

 With classic sunflowers, you can never go wrong!
 These daisy-like flower faces are probably the first flowers you think of when you are shopping for tall annuals.
 They belong to the genus of Helianthus annuus, from the Greek words Helios and Anthos.

 Although sunflowers come in many colors, you may be familiar with their bright yellow with brown centers ripen into heavy heads filled with seeds.
 Their diameter can extend up to 1 foot.

 Sunflowers are heliotropic: they turn from east to west based on the movement of the sun and then return to facing east at night, ready again for the morning sun.

 Most sunflower types mature in only 80 to 95 days and their height ranges from 1 foot to 16 feet tall!
 As there are many varieties available on the market, you will always be able to find the one that is best for you.

 If you choose to grow sunflower seeds, you can start indoors before transporting them outdoors.
 But since they grow very quickly, you should plant the seeds directly into the garden soil, without affecting the growth of the roots.

 Once your perennial plant has fully grown, start watering it at consistent intervals.
 Sunflowers do not need constant water, but if you notice particularly dry weather, make sure the water supplies do not lack.